ianallannz/ianallannz.github.io/src/blog/come-for-the-help-stay.md

 ![Carson-like texture](../../images/blog-pink-abstract.jpg)

-We're also losing our resiliency and our soveriegnty online.
+We're also losing our resiliency and our sovereignty online.
 It's nothing new to say we've become dependent on bigtech platforms, often compulsively, even *resentfully*.

 So while I'm **helping you professionally** in an extraordinary ordinary way, I'll also be pursuing a <a href="https://www.noemamag.com/we-need-to-rewild-the-internet/" target="_blank" data-tooltip="Our online spaces are not ecosystems, though tech firms love that word.
 They’re plantations..." class="popout tooltip">rewilding of the internet</a>, definitely personally, but all going well as a commercial venture too.